Nawabzaade: Soundtrack

 The music rights of the film were acquired by T-Series.
 The music was composed by Gurinder Seagal, Guru Randhawa and Badshah.
 While the song "High Rated Gabru" by Guru Randhawa, released by T-Series in 2017, was recreated for the film.

-The first official song, High Rated Gabru (ft.
-Varun Dhawan and Shraddha Kapoor), was a remake of the song by singer Guru Randhawa, released on 28 June 2018, followed by Tere Naal Nachna on 5 July, which marked the bollywood singing debut of female punjabi singer Sunanda Sharma.
+The first official song, "High Rated Gabru" (ft.
+Varun Dhawan and Shraddha Kapoor), was a remake of the song by singer Guru Randhawa, released on 28 June 2018, followed by "Tere Naal Nachna" on 5 July, which marked the Bollywood singing debut of female Punjabi singer Sunanda Sharma.
 The soundtrack album was released on 17 July 2018.

-The song "Amma Dekh" is a remake of the song of "Amma Dekh Tera Munda" from the 1994 film Stuntman sung by Bali Brahmbhatt & Alka Yagnik, composed by Nadeem-Shravan and written by Sameer Anjaan but due to copyright issue was not included in the film and drop to a single.
+The song "Amma Dekh" is a remake of the song of "Amma Dekh Tera Munda" from the 1994 film Stuntman sung by Bali Brahmbhatt and Alka Yagnik, composed by Nadeem-Shravan and written by Sameer Anjaan but due to copyright issue was not included in the film and dropped to a single.